 Fed Slaps Unusual Penalty On Wells Fargo Following 'Widespread Consumer Abuses'

-The Federal Reserve announced Friday that it is restricting Wells Fargo's growth and demanding the replacement of four board members in response to "widespread consumer abuses and compliance breakdowns" at the bank.
+In a rare move, the Federal Reserve announced Friday that it is restricting Wells Fargo's growth and demanding the replacement of four board members in response to "widespread consumer abuses and compliance breakdowns" at the bank.

 "Until the firm makes sufficient improvements, it will be restricted from growing any larger than its total asset size as of the end of 2017," the Fed said in a statement.
+This is first time the Fed has placed a cap on the overall growth of a firm.

 Wells Fargo says it has $1.9 trillion in assets.